Background

 Association for Frontotemporal Degeneration

-Frontotemporal dementia (FTD) encompasses a spectrum of neurodegenerative diseases with varied biological mechanisms, clinical symptoms and prognoses that come with unique challenges for clinical drug development.
-There are currently no approved treatments that delay or halt the progression of FTD disorders or that effectively treat symptoms.
-While there are increasing numbers of promising treatments entering clinical trials, the number remains small, and none have resulted in viable treatments.
+Frontotemporal degeneration (FTD) encompasses a spectrum of neurodegenerative disorders (behavioral variant FTD, primary progressive aphasia, progressive supranuclear palsy, corticobasal syndrome, and FTD – ALS), which have in common degeneration of the frontal and temporal lobes of the cerebral cortex but present with varied biological mechanisms, clinical symptoms and prognoses.
+Although the most common form of dementia under age 60, FTD is considered a rare disorder, affecting approximately 50,000 – 60,000 people in the US.
+Clinical and pathological heterogeneity, low prevalence, the occurrence of both genetic and sporadic forms of FTD, and a limited repertoire of biomarkers collectively create unique challenges for FTD drug development.
+As a result, there are currently no approved treatments that delay or halt the progression of FTD disorders or that effectively treat symptoms.
+While there are increasing numbers of promising treatments entering clinical trials, the number remains small, and none have yet resulted in regulatory approval.

-The Alzheimer's Drug Discovery Foundation (ADDF) and the Association for Frontotemporal Degeneration (AFTD) launched the Treat FTD Fund to provide critical funding for early-stage clinical trials that:
+The Alzheimer's Drug Discovery Foundation (ADDF) and the Association for Frontotemporal Degeneration (AFTD) launched the Treat FTD Fund to provide critical funding for early-stage clinical trials to:

 • build on emerging scientific understanding of biological mechanisms underlying FTD

-• stimulate the field to develop new therapies for FTD disorders
+• stimulate the field to develop new disease-modifying and symptomatic therapies for FTD disorders

 Goal

-The Treat FTD fund aims to support programs testing drugs or devices for FTD disorders while building clinical data around FTD mechanisms in human disease and corresponding biomarker endpoints in response to treatment.
-The fund aims to de-risk clinical development programs by supporting clinical trials generating data leading to clear go/no-go decisions and if positive, sufficient data to encourage follow on funding of the approach.
+The Treat FTD fund aims to support the development of drugs or devices for FTD disorders while building a better understanding of FTD pathophysiology, biological mechanisms of disease, and analytically and clinically validated biomarkers with a well-defined context-of-use.
+The fund aims to de-risk clinical development programs by supporting clinical trial readiness activities or early/mid-stage clinical trials with clear go/no-criteria for later stage drug development.
 Programs will be considered that test novel or repurposed drug candidates or devices in phase 0, 1 or 2 clinical trials for FTD disorders, led by academic researchers or biotechnology companies, worldwide.
 Both disease-modifying and symptomatic approaches will be considered.

-The RFP seeks to support clinical trials with:
+The RFP seeks to support clinical trials incorporating:

 1. biological mechanisms that have a sound scientific rationale for FTD

-4. biomarker endpoints that can provide a deeper understanding of the drug mechanism and disease progression
+4. clinical outcome measures that could provide a deeper understanding of the drug mechanism and disease progression

-5. therapeutics applicable to both sporadic and genetic forms of FTD
+5. therapeutics applicable to sporadic or genetic forms of FTD.
+Trials of treatments applicable in sporadic FTD are especially encouraged.

-Although the strongest proposals will address all these aspects, any approach with a sound biological rationale and well justified outcome measures for the patient population will be considered.
+Although the strongest proposals will address all these aspects, all early-stage clinical trials with a sound biological rationale and well justified outcome measures for the patient population will be considered.

-In 2019, the ADDF and the AFTD convened an advisory panel to generate recommendations on outcome measures and statistical considerations for value-generating exploratory trials in neurodegenerative dementias.
-Please find the resulting publication and guidelines here.
+In 2019, the ADDF and the AFTD convened an advisory panel to generate recommendations on outcome measures and statistical considerations for value-generating exploratory trials in neurodegenerative dementias, including FTD.
+Prospective applicants are encouraged to review these recommendations for the design of informative early-stage trials before a submission to this program, which can be found here.

 Award Information

-Up to $2,000,000 based on stage and scope of the trial.
+Up to $2,500,000 over 1 – 3 years, based on stage and scope of the trial.
 For studies requiring additional support, co-funding from other funding agencies or investors is encouraged.
 Payment structure will be negotiated and based on milestone achievements and patient enrollment.

 Deadlines